raceintospace/raceintospace/doc/manual/manual.md

 Those Advanced Preferences that should be of most interest to the average user (and which shouldn't break the game) are as follows.

 * `game_style` –  Forces settings below to Classic behavior, if they have a Classic setting: that is, it makes the game run mostly like original BARIS.

-* `female_nauts` – Allows, but does not require, players to choose female astronauts if they have not received the news event which normally enables recruiting them.
+* `female_nauts` –  Allows, but does not require, players to choose female spacepeople if they have not received the news event which normally enables recruiting them.

     Political directives (via the news event) still mandate recruiting female candidates.

 * `random_nauts` –  Randomizes the skills of your astro/cosmonauts.
 Randomizing skills might provide more variety and replayability for some players.

-* `compt_nauts` – Makes your 'nauts more compatible; the lower the number, the less often they dislike one another (makes crew assignment less challenging)
+* `compt_nauts` –  Makes your 'nauts more compatible; the lower the number, the less often they dislike one another (makes crew assignment less challenging) - 10 is the default.

     This option was created due to complaints about the difficulty of assigning compatible crews.

 * `no_c_training` –  Requires that a crew be assembled for one full turn before being assigned to a mission (Classic setting)

     The requirement was dropped because it seemed unnecessary and made 'naut administration cumbersome.
 * `no_backup` – Forces you to assign a Backup as well as a Primary crew to all missions (Classic setting)

     The requirement was dropped because it's your space program after all; surely you should be able to forgo assigning a backup crew if you want, though it's still recommended since it reduces the risk of cancellation.
 * `show_recruit_stats` –  Allows seeing skills other than CA and EN during recruitment (Classic setting disables this)

-* `use_endurance` – Adds average of the crew's Endurance skill to duration steps on duration missions (Classic setting disables this)
+* `use_endurance` –  The game will make use of the Endurance skill.
+It adds average of crew's EN to duration steps on duration missions, and spacepeople with high EN hurt in a newscast are less likely to retire (Classic setting disables this)

 * `succesRDMax` –  Max R&D will increase 1 pt/mission only if the component was already at Max R&D (Classic setting).

     The change made in RIS (which this option turns off) does two things.
 One is that dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests by making it worthwhile to fly them early.
 The other thing this does is allow you to research back to where you left off if your component was downgraded due to a newscast.
 Of course, Max R&D is reset to its starting point if you suffer a catastrophic failure.
 Setting succesRDMax to zero will require the usual dummy tests to return your hardware to its previous Safety rating after a newscast, and will reintroduce "wasted" dummy tests.

-* `boosterSafety` – The Safety of a boosted rocket will be the average of rocket and booster safety (Classic setting), rather than the two multiplied by one another (e.g., rocket at 85% and booster at 50% would work out to 85+45÷2=65%, rather than .85x.45=.38 or 38%)
+* `boosterSafety` –  The Safety of a boosted rocket will be the average of rocket and booster safety (Classic setting), rather than the two multiplied by one another (e.g., rocket at 85% and booster at 45% would work out to 85+45÷2=65%, rather than .85x.45=.38 or 38%)

     This change was made for two reasons.
 First, it makes more sense: the rocket and booster *both* have to work right, or the launch step will fail.
 In fact, during the Space Race, the Americans didn't consider boosters safe enough for manned flights at all.
 In statistics, the odds of two things *both* succeeding are calculated by multiplying the two probabilities together.
 The other reason for the change was that the old system allowed an unfair exploit: it let players squeak by with a booster that really wasn't ready: in the example above, for instance, in BARIS a player would be tempted to try using his booster at half safety.
 This new system also introduces a new dynamic that offers a significant tradeoff, and a real advantage to non-boosted rockets: so for instance, there is now some real motivation to consider flying Gemini on Titans like we did historically, rather than using boosted Atlases.

+    If something should go wrong with your config file or you'd simply like to return it to all its defaults, you can simply delete the file and open RIS.
+The game will see it's missing and will create a fresh copy.

 ### Turn Announcement

-This announces which country's turn is about to begin.
+This displays the name and emblem of the country whose turn is about to begin.
 Each turn is 6 months long and is assigned to a season, either Spring or Fall.
-Each player receives an annual budget: which means that during the Spring you must be sure to leave enough MBs to get you through the Fall turn.
-The game starts in Spring 1957; if neither side has accomplished a successful Moon landing by Spring 1977, the game will end with a defeat for both sides.
+Each player receives an annual budget: so during the Spring you must be sure to leave enough MBs to get you through the Fall turn.
+The game starts in Spring 1957; if neither side has accomplished a successful Moon landing by Spring 1977, the game will end in defeat for both sides.

 ![Network News](image_2.png)